ingo/ingo.github.io/_recipes/better_chocolate_babka.md

 ---
-title: Better Chocolate Babka
-original_title: Chocolate Babka
+author: Smitten Kitchen
 category: Desserts
 description: A rich, buttery, crumbly and intensely chocolaty babka that's sure to satisfy your sweet tooth.
 This recipe has been adapted and improved over time to make it as easy and delicious as possible.
+favorite: "\u2713"
-image: 15481949495_30e3295c12_z.jpg
+image: better_chocolate_babka.jpg
+original_title: Chocolate Babka
 size: 2 loaf-sized chocolate babkas
+source: https://smittenkitchen.com/blog/2014/10/better-chocolate-babka/
 time: 1 day (including overnight dough refrigeration)
-author: Smitten Kitchen
-source: https://smittenkitchen.com/blog/2014/10/better-chocolate-babka/
-favorite: ✓
+title: Better Chocolate Babka
 ---
 This chocolate babka recipe has been refined over time, resulting in a rich, buttery, crumbly and intensely chocolaty dessert.
 The dough is made with a hint of orange zest for a unique twist, and the filling is a decadent chocolate paste.
 Despite the seemingly complicated process, the end result is well worth the effort.

 ### Ingredients